ansible/awx/docs/docsite/rst/userguide/job_templates.rst

 - ``awx_project_revision``: The revision identifier for the source tree that this particular job uses (it is also the same as the job's field ``scm_revision``)
 - ``awx_project_scm_branch``: The configured default project SCM branch for the project the job template uses
 - ``awx_job_scm_branch`` If the SCM Branch is overwritten by the job, the value is shown here
-- ``awx_user_email``: The user email of the controller user that started this job.
+- ``awx_user_email``: The user email of the AWX user that started this job.
 This is not available for callback or scheduled jobs.
-- ``awx_user_first_name``: The user's first name of the controller user that started this job.
+- ``awx_user_first_name``: The user's first name of the AWX user that started this job.
 This is not available for callback or scheduled jobs.
-- ``awx_user_id``: The user ID of the controller user that started this job.
+- ``awx_user_id``: The user ID of the AWX user that started this job.
 This is not available for callback or scheduled jobs.
-- ``awx_user_last_name``: The user's last name of the controller user that started this job.
+- ``awx_user_last_name``: The user's last name of the AWX user that started this job.
 This is not available for callback or scheduled jobs.
-- ``awx_user_name``: The user name of the controller user that started this job.
+- ``awx_user_name``: The user name of the AWX user that started this job.
 This is not available for callback or scheduled jobs.
 - ``awx_schedule_id``: If applicable, the ID of the schedule that launched this job
 - ``awx_schedule_name``: If applicable, the name of the schedule that launched this job
 - ``awx_workflow_job_id``: If applicable, the ID of the workflow job that launched this job